Best gaming monitors in 2025: the pixel-perfect panels I'd buy myself

 LG makes a lot of panels for monitors, but it's paid particular care with this monitor to tune it wonderfully out of the box.
 Just plug this monitor in, boot up your favourite game (I recommend something vibrant, like Avatar: Frontiers of Pandora) and you'll quickly realise just how gorgeous this screen is.
 There's loads of pop to the picture without going overboard and oversaturating.

 As a 27-inch, 4K panel, the resolution squeezes plenty of pixels per inch.
-That means it's a supremely clear picture and great for gaming but also showing off lots of text.
-That said, it's not as immersive as some ultrawide gaming monitors, which will wrap around your vision, and being a full 4K panel this LG will actually often require more computational power than most traditional ultrawides with fewer pixels overall.
+That means it's a supremely clear picture and great for gaming but also handles text with aplomb.
+That said, it's not as immersive as some ultrawide gaming monitors, which will wrap around your vision, and being a full 4K panel this LG will actually often require more graphical power than most traditional ultrawides with fewer pixels overall.

-That's the thing, you will need a mighty graphics card to run this UltraGear gaming monitor at its fullest.
-It runs up to 144 Hz, which is attainable with modern GPUs, though you'll likely want to turn to upscaling methods to help you reach full speed.
-It depends on the game, however.
+Being a 4K display, you'll likely need a fairly powerful graphics card to run this UltraGear gaming monitor at its fullest.
+It runs up to 144 Hz, which is plenty attainable with modern GPUs (especially now that Multi Frame Generation is a thing), though you might want to turn on the upscaling to help you reach full speed.
+It depends on the game and your personal hardware configuration, however.

 We recommend you switch on HDR with this monitor, despite it only scraping in with 400 nits of peak brightness.
 It still looks really great with both HDR and SDR content with HDR enabled, which is a pleasant surprise.

-The LG UltraGear 27GR93U is a really strong pick for single-player gamers looking for a gaming monitor that will show them the best of their games and the best of 4K gaming.
+The LG UltraGear 27GR93U is a really strong pick for gamers looking for a monitor that will show off the best of 4K gaming (this side of an OLED, anyway).
 Also, it's great for editing content on and working with throughout the day—it's a really flexible monitor.
 Though not literally, unlike some, so don't try and bend it in half.

 Read our full LG UltraGear 27GR93U review.